-The key assumptions of our model for end-to-end TCP with link layer SR-ARQ support are described next.
+The key assumptions of our model for end-to-end TCP with link layer SR-ARQ support (also named "TCP over SR-ARQ") are described next.

-1) It was concluded in [23] that any link layer protocol (e.g. SR-ARQ) in a wireless link with large bandwidth-delay product can lead to significant reordering (out-of-order delivery) of packets on the link, leading to duplicate acknowledgments by the TCP receiver, which causes the sender to invoke fast retransmission and recovery.
-This can potentially degrade throughput; therefore in-order packet delivery is necessary for achieving high performance with TCP over
+1) It was concluded in [24] that when using link layer protocol (e.g. SR-ARQ) in a wireless link with large bandwidth-delay product, out-of-order delivery across the link leads to the generation of duplicate acknowledgments by the TCP receiver, which causes the sender to invoke fast retransmission and recovery.
+This can potentially degrade throughput; therefore in-order packet delivery policy is necessary for achieving high performance with TCP over SR-ARQ in a terrestrial-satellite network, and a link layer buffer is needed for reordering at the receiver.
+We assume sufficiently large receiver buffer to avoid any buffer overflow at receiver side.